 15.2.1.4.
-Via a device of indirect vision (mirror or RVCS or other) complying with this Regulation; or
+Via a means of rear visibility (RVCS or other, except mirrors) complying with this Regulation; or

 15.2.1.5.
 Via a device of detection system that complies with this Regulation except for the field of detection (e.g. very short range); or